microsoft/pai/README.md

 If you have a cluster which contains more than 2 machine and want to deploy pai on it.
 Please choose ```Distributed deploy``` following.

-If you only have one mahince, and want to deploy pai on it.
+If you only have one machine, and want to deploy pai on it.
 Please choose ```Single Box deploy``` following.

 ##### 2.1 [Distributed deploy](./docs/pai-management/doc/distributed-deploy.md)